LincolnAuster/disorg/README.md

 A single binary parses event or wiki files as specified by the command line arguments given by the `disorg.sh` script.

 ## TODOs
-* implement stuff in the README
+* implement stuff in the README - this means sorting
 * add stuff to the README

 ## Speculative Future Stuff